i-am-grub/MultiGP_Toolkit/docs/usage/pushing/index.rst

 Rankings Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This selecotr is used to select the class to use for the ``Overall Results`` on MultiGP's website under the ``Update Scores`` setting for your race.
+This drop-down selector is used to select the class to use for the ``Overall Results`` on MultiGP's website under the ``Update Scores`` setting for your race.

 .. image:: mgp_rankings.png